Our guide to gay Rome

 We’ve partnered with misterb&b, a booking platform for LGBT+-friendly homestays.
 They have hosts in over 200 countries with 1 million listings.
 Home-sharing is a great way to explore the local gay scene with the help of a local.
 Mister B&B is our top choice for this.

-Best gay bars and clubs In Rome:
+Best gay bars and clubs in Rome:

 • Coming Out – “Coming Out” is probably Rome’s most popular gay Bar.
 It then stays open for lunch and dinner until very late for drinks and afterparty fun!
 You can find it on Rome’s famous Gay Street.